adipasquale/blog.dipasquale.fr/_drafts/incremental-scraping-with-scrapy-and-mongo.md

 To go further, you can implement a new `force_rescrape` argument, that will bypass our limit and force going through all the items again.
 This could be useful if you update the `scrape_post` method, or if Techcrunch changes their DOM structure.

+Let me know if you use this technique in one of your projects!